-The following shows a sample of shale sandstone transition forest in nearby bushland on the edge of new residential subdivisions in Wilton, which are larger and less disturbed having an intact understorey with no impediments such as fences to affect fauna movement.
+The following shows a sample of shale sandstone transition forest in nearby bushland on the edge of new residential subdivisions in Wilton, (NOT OUR PROPERTY) which are large and less disturbed having an intact understorey with no impediments such as fences to affect fauna movement.

-The following photo shows the same creek that traverses the subject site but further downstream and which shows less disturbance having an intact understorey with no impediments such as fences to affect fauna movement.
+This creek does not traverse the subject site but further downstream and which shows less disturbance having an intact understorey with no impediments such as fences to affect fauna movement.